GeopJr/Calligraphy/CODE_OF_CONDUCT.md

  * **Deliberate intimidation, stalking, or following.**
  * **Sustained disruption of online discussion, talks, or other events.** Sustained disruption of events, online discussions, or meetings, including talks and presentations, will not be tolerated.
 This includes 'Talking over' or 'heckling' event speakers or influencing crowd actions that cause hostility in event sessions.
 Sustained disruption also includes drinking alcohol to excess or using recreational drugs to excess, or pushing others to do so.
- * **Harassment of people who don't drink alcohol.** We do not tolerate derogatory comments about those who abstain from alcohol or other substances.
+ * **Harassment of people who don't drink alcohol or other legal substances.** We do not tolerate derogatory comments about those who abstain from alcohol or other legal substances.
 We do not tolerate pushing people to drink, talking about their abstinence or preferences to others, or pressuring them to drink - physically or through jeering.
  * **Sexist, racist, homophobic, transphobic, ableist language or otherwise exclusionary language.** This includes deliberately referring to someone by a gender that they do not identify with, and/or questioning the legitimacy of an individual's gender identity.
 If you're unsure if a word is derogatory, don't use it.
 This also includes repeated subtle and/or indirect discrimination.
  * **Unwelcome sexual attention or behavior that contributes to a sexualized environment.** This includes sexualized comments, jokes or imagery in interactions, communications or presentation materials, as well as inappropriate touching, groping, or sexual advances.
 Sponsors should not use sexualized images, activities, or other material.
 Meetup organizing staff and other volunteer organizers should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.
  * **Unwelcome physical contact.** This includes touching a person without permission, including sensitive areas such as their hair, pregnant stomach, mobility device (wheelchair, scooter, etc) or tattoos.
 This also includes physically blocking or intimidating another person.
 Physical contact or simulated physical contact (such as emojis like "kiss") without affirmative consent is not acceptable.
 This includes sharing or distribution of sexualized images or text.